Daniel McKenzie (racing driver)

-Daniel McKenzie (born 24 October 1988 in Reading, Berkshire) is a British professional racing driver from England.
+Daniel McKenzie (born 24 October 1988 in Reading, Berkshire) is a British former professional racing driver.

 Career

 Early career

 Like most young drivers, McKenzie began his career in karting, racing in the Junior Rotax class before making his car racing debut in the Radical SR4 Biduro Championship in 2005, where he finished in fourth place.

 Formula BMW

 In 2006, McKenzie made his debut in single–seaters, taking part in the Formula BMW UK series with the Promatecme – RPM team.
 In his maiden season he scored three points to finish in 19th place.
 At the end of the year, he changed to the Fortec Motorsport team to contest the Formula BMW World Final in Valencia, where he finished 20th.

 McKenzie continued with Fortec in Formula BMW UK for 2007, ending the season in eleventh position, with teammate Marcus Ericsson taking the title.
 He once again entered the Formula BMW World Final in Valencia at the end of the season, but retired from the race.
 He also competed in two races of the Formula BMW ADAC championship in Germany.